Gera1313/19-text-editor/README.md

 ## Notes

-Need to fix a few issues in the following files.
+May 13, 2024: Need to fix a few issues in the following files.
 Client folder; Webpack.config.js, src-sw.js.
 In the js folder they are database.js, install.js. npm run start does not appear to produce results.
-Figure out why.
-Something is not working in the code.
-Or maybe some things are working and I just don't realize it.
-Will look at it again sometime after November 15 when I have more time and I'm in no pressure to complete assignments by Nov 15 and to prepare for a 3rd and final project.
-Stay tuned!

 ## Usage